Malenki-Nano Steering mix. New option to toggle to 100% Steering.

 3. Surplus drive power - bot's with plenty of drive power generally feel like they can easily turn and will generally be preferred with less steering percentage.

-4. Floor traction - many pistol grip radios have a steering Dual Rates switch easily reachable while running.
-Serious R/C racers adjust the steering Dual Rates as the grip changes during a single race.
+4. Floor traction - many pistol grip radios have a Steering Dual Rates adjustment that is easily reachable, even while driving.
+Serious R/C racers adjust the Steering Dual Rates as the grip changes during a single race.
 Many of us that do mixing in the radios tend to adjust the steering percentage each time we get to a new arena, or if we change tires.

 The inability of radios like the Turnigy Evolution and FlySky FS-GT5 to do mixing has prevented some people from being able to raise the steering percentage.
 Not anymore!
 Now you can toggle the Malenki's internal steering percentage to 100%, and dial it down however you see fit.